 Public Transport.
 Bermuda Government's Public Transportation Board at 26 Palmetto Road, Devonshire DV 05.
 P.O.
 Box HM 443, Hamilton HM BX, Bermuda.
-Telephone (441) 292-3851, or fax (441) 292-9996 or email firstname.lastname@example.org.
+Telephone (441) 292-3851, or fax (441) 292-9996.
 Disabled passengers normally expect, wherever they go in the world, to use public transport.
 This is not the case in Bermuda.

-Buses are fine for able passengers but are not equipped for the severely disabled who needs to use a wheelchair on the buses, or the walking mobility-restricted disabled who use sticks or crutches who are unable to stand when the buses are crowded as they often are, especially at rush hour times or on busy tourism routes.
+Buses are not equipped for the severely disabled who needs to use a wheelchair or the walking mobility-restricted disabled who use sticks or crutches who are unable to stand when the buses are crowded as they often are, especially at rush hour times or on busy tourism routes.
 Nor can the buses carry any portable (fold-up) wheelchairs as they don't have any spaces designated for luggage or bulky items.
-Bermuda's buses do not have signs showing Disabled seating and are not equipped to provide door access for persons in wheelchairs or on mobility scooters.

 Bermuda has a fast, frequent (daytime) partially handicapped-accessible Bermuda Government operated public transport ferry service that, on some ferries on the major routes, can carry those confined to push-wheelchair and electric wheelchairs and their caregivers.
 It is the best and least expensive getting-about option during a Bermuda visit, to see and enjoy Bermuda's best features, glorious seascapes.
 They offer lower deck covered seating for the disabled and their caregivers (carers).
 But note this service is available only when the weather, wind and sea conditions permit and they don't go to any of the island's beaches or other attractions.
-See http://www.marineandports.bm then check current (applicable 2017 Ferry Schedule.
-For these schedules, be prepared to wait for a few minutes of apparent no activity, after which the details will appear suddenly.
+See applicable Ferry Schedule.
+When searching the latter wait until it responds.
 The Paget to Warwick ferry will take the walking disabled.
 Ferry stops in Paget, Warwick and Watford Bridge have flights of steps or other impediments that prevent the unaccompanied or accompanied in a wheelchair from accessing the service at all; and should also be approached with caution by others who are ambulatory but have mobility or balance problems.